pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1000 Days of Code

+What can I say, my road has been long since I started on this journey, the truth is I didn't know I would achieve all this, I still remember my first hello world line I had more than two years ago, well let's keep writing code, let's go for two thousand days.

 ##### Day 998-999 Weekend Reading Books

-Today I was finished the Grit book it's an amazing book, I learn a lot about the reasons for the people starts anything and never complete this things, and advance in my another book about Microservice.
+Today I was finished the Grit book it's an amazing book, I learn a lot about the reasons for the people starts anything and never complete these things, and advance in my another book about Microservice.

 ##### Day 997 Facade, Factory Method and Singleton